 If you must use a respirator as an interim measure to protect yourself, an N95 respirator is called for at the very least.

 The workplace can be filled with many risks and dangers.
 Breathing in exhaust may not seem like one of them, but diesel particulate matter can lead to serious, even deadly, health problems.
 Protect yourself when at all possible, and seek legal assistance if you believe you have an occupational injury.

 Injured on the Job?
 Call A Local Baltimore Work Injury Lawyer.

 Many situations can place workers at risk, including exposure to dangerous substances over an average workday.
 These risks include the inhaling of toxic substances such as the components of diesel exhaust and other harmful chemicals.
 Steve Heisler has devoted 25 years to helping injured people and their families pursue compensation from those who caused them to be injured.
 Steve approaches each case with compassion and thorough investigation, leaving no stone unturned in his goal of obtaining justice for persons harmed by the actions or inactions of negligent employers, manufacturers and sub-contractors.
-If you have been harmed, or your loved one has been injured or killed, in a work-related accident anywhere in Maryland, call the Baltimore injury lawyers of the Law Offices of Steven H. Heisler today at 1-410-625-4878, or use our online contact form.
+If you have been harmed, or your loved one has been injured or killed, in a work-related accident anywhere in Maryland, call the Baltimore workplace accident attorney of the Law Offices of Steven H. Heisler today at 1-410-625-4878, or use our online contact form.
 The initial consultation is always free.